 Inexperienced or younger drives often have to pay higher compulsory excess amounts than their experienced and older counterparts.
 Younger drivers are grouped under high-risk individuals and usually have higher excess amounts (and monthly payments!).
 Similarly, this logic is also applied to high-value luxury cars, as owners of such vehicles also have to pay higher compulsory excess fees.

-On the other hand, voluntary excess is the amount you willingly choose to pay, above the compulsory excess.
+On the other hand, voluntary excess is the amount you are willingly to choose to pay, above the compulsory excess.
 This is a smart way of reducing your overall insurance fees.
 By opting to pay more voluntary excess fees, your insurance provider will usually lower your premium fee.
 This is because once you increase your excess, you take more of the risk away from the insurance provider.
 Therefore, the insurance company has to contend with fewer minor claims.

 Your insurance certificate will usually highlight what excess you are liable for.
-This may vary with insurance policy and provider.
+This may vary with your insurance policy and provider.
 MotorHappy will help you source the best possible insurance for your budget and your requirements, obtaining quotes from some of South Africa’s top insurance providers.

 Listed below are some typical excesses that are synonymous with comprehensive car insurance: